Inscribed on the back of Mitch Whiteley's T-shirt was an anonymous adage that boasted, "Unless you're the lead dog, the view never changes."

 Senior Mike Keeney got things started for Loyola when he scored an unassisted goal 35 seconds into the second quarter.
 Junior attackman Jeff Huber added an unassisted goal under a minute later, and goals by Charlie Brown and Jon Cusson gave

 the Dons a 7-1 lead with 3:37 remaining in the

 The Crusaders cut the lead to four on goals by Watson and John Solter and had to settle for an 8-4 halftime deficit as Evans and Jamie Pollock (four goals) exchanged goals in the final seconds.

 Evans' fourth unassisted goal of the game was all the scoring the Dons would get in the third quarter.
 It enabled the Crusaders to pull within 9-8 with one quarter remaining.

 "I haven't beat those guys since my freshman year, so there were a lot of emotions out there," said Evans, who finished with a game-high four goals and two assists.

 "I'm friends with a lot of their players, but it was do or die out there today.
 It was us or them."

-Loyola, which fell to the Crusaders 9-8 earlier this season, got a goal at the start of the fourth quarter when Brian Zeller scooped up a loose ball near midfield and raced to the goal before one-hopping it past St. Paul's goalie Sean Keenan.
+Loyola, which fell to the Crusaders 9-8 earlier this season, got a goal at the start of the fourth quarter when Brian Zeller scooped up a loose ball near midfield and raced to the goal before one-hopping it past St. Paul's goalie Sean Keenan (12 saves).

-Fourth-quarter goals by Cusson, Scott Diggs and Keith Euker gave Loyola a 13-9 lead, but with 4:24 left, the Dons couldn't start celebrating.
+Fourth-quarter goals by Cusson, Scott Diggs and Keith Euker gave Loyola a 13-9 lead, but with 4:24 still remaining, the Dons couldn't start celebrating.